 About postgraduate study

-There are two types of postgraduate degree at the University of Glasgow:
+There are three types of postgraduate degree at the University of Glasgow:

 Generally, a candidate must complete minimum credits as follows:

 - For the award of a Postgraduate Diploma: 120 credits of taught courses

 - For the award of a Postgraduate Certificate: 60 credits of taught courses

 Full details of the requirements for the award of Postgraduate Taught degrees are given in the relevant University regulations.
 A student admitted onto a programme leading to an award must also follow the instructions issued on behalf of the relevant School and be aware of the content of the Programme Document (often referred to as the Programme or ‘Course' Handbook) which will contain further details on the Programme including, in some cases, further requirements associated with the award.

 Postgraduate Research degrees can generally be divided into:

 Postgraduate Research degrees are often aimed at people who already have a Masters degree.